 Early History of the Bastwicke family

-Another 169 words (12 lines of text) covering the years 1593, 1654, 1773 and 1846 are included under the topic Early Bastwicke History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Bastwicke research.
+Another 85 words (6 lines of text) covering the years 1593, 1654, 1614, 1623, 1773 and 1846 are included under the topic Early Bastwicke History in all our PDF Extended History products and printed products wherever possible.

 Bastwicke Spelling Variations

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Bastwicke have been found, including Bostock, Bowstock, Boast, Bostake, Bostick and many more.